Most leaders don’t struggle with vision. They struggle with translation.

 Ask: “Does this feel clear?”

-Because clarity isn’t just a communication tool.
+Because clarity isn’t just a communication tool, it’s a leadership responsibility.

 Final Thought

+The best leaders don’t just set direction.
 They create alignment that people can actually execute against.

 GOST is one of the simplest ways to do that—consistently.

-Most leaders don’t need more effort—they need clearer structure.”
+Most leaders don’t need more effort—they need clearer structure.

 Clarity Is a Leadership Choice